pingidentity/pingidentity-devops-getting-started/docs/reference/addMOTD.md

 You can create a message of the day (MOTD) JSON file to be used to provide an MOTD file to our product containers when they start.

-## Prerequisites
+## Before you begin

+You must:

-* You've already been through [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.

-## Use a MOTD File
+## Using a MOTD file

-You can employ a MOTD file in these ways by editing our existing `motd.json` file used by our example use cases, or creating a `motd.json` file in the location of your server profile:
+You can employ a MOTD file in by either:

+* Editing our existing `motd.json` file used by our example use cases
+* Creating a `motd.json` file in the location of your server profile:

     1. To use the MOTD with our example uses cases, edit the `motd/motd.json` file located in your local `pingidentity-devops-getting-started/motd`.
-2. To use a MOTD file for your server profile, create a `motd.json` file in the directory where the `docker-compose.yaml` file you're using for the server profile is located.
+    1. To use a MOTD file for your server profile, create a `motd.json` file in the directory where the `docker-compose.yaml` file you're using for the server profile is located.

         This `motd.json` file will be appended to the `/etc/motd` file used by the DevOps image.

-## Test the MOTD File
+## Testing the MOTD file

 Test the new messages in the `motd.json` file using the `test-motd.sh` script.
 The script supplies the `JQ_EXPR` value used to pass the message data to the Devops image.